ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Animation and Transitions in Qt Quick.rst

     }

-Once individual animations are placed into a `SequentialAnimation </sdk/apps/qml/QtQuick/SequentialAnimation/>`__ or `ParallelAnimation </sdk/apps/qml/QtQuick/ParallelAnimation/>`__, they can no longer be started and stopped independently.
+Once individual animations are placed into a :ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` or :ref:`ParallelAnimation <sdk_qtquick_parallelanimation>`, they can no longer be started and stopped independently.
 The sequential or parallel animation must be started and stopped as a group.

-The `SequentialAnimation </sdk/apps/qml/QtQuick/SequentialAnimation/>`__
+The :ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` type is
-type is also useful for playing `transition animations </sdk/apps/qml/QtQuick/qtquick-statesanimations-animations#qml-transition-animations>`__ because animations are played in parallel inside transitions.
+also useful for playing `transition animations </sdk/apps/qml/QtQuick/qtquick-statesanimations-animations/#qml-transition-animations>`_ because animations are played in parallel inside transitions.

        \